Aeroluna/LunaCoopMod/README.md

 - Added Defender Mode ability to Infested Liberators.
   - Uses a slightly slower attack speed version of the Liberator AG weapon.
-  - Has a Volatile Spray weapon which sprays enemies with acid, leaving behind a pool that deals damage and slows, but requires energy to use.
+  - Has a Volatile Spray weapon, which sprays enemies with acid, leaving behind a pool that deals damage and slows, but requires energy to use.

 I know they were originally meant to be Valkyries, but hey, they're Liberators, so give them Defender Mode!
 Defender Mode covers significantly less ground than an Infested Siege Tank, but it has more DPS.

-- Added Volatile Fuel passive which increases attack and movement speed by 25% while attacking with Cloud Dispersal at the cost of 2 energy per second.
+- Added Volatile Fuel passive, which increases attack and movement speed by 25% while attacking with Cloud Dispersal at the cost of 2 energy per second.

 *Zoooom*

 - Increased damage of Viral Swarm from 10 to 15 (AOE and primary).
 - Removed Viral Contamination upgrade.
-- Added Necroplasmic Synthesis upgrade which restores energy equal to 2.5% of damage dealt.
+- Added Necroplasmic Synthesis upgrade, which restores energy equal to 2.5% of damage dealt.
   - Requires Armory to research.
   - Upgraded by P1.
 - Removed Armory requirement from Cloud Dispersal.